shreyasthiagaraj/docs.blockstack/_develop/stackit/authentication.md

 layout: learn
 permalink: /:collection/:path.html
 ---
-# Start the Stacks Block project
+# Generate the Stacks Block project

-TBD
+In this section, you generate a StackIt project using the Blockstack app generator.
+The B

 ## Generate an starter React project

-TBD
+Create a React application template.

+1. npm create yo blockstack:react

 ## Review the basic Auth